Authentication states

 Example: Hello,

-Apply this pattern anywhere you use customer data to avoid empty values in pre‑auth.
+Apply this pattern when using data that is not pre-auth to avoid empty values conditions that won't match.
 This keeps content clear for guests and personalized for logged‑in customers.

 What customers see